| About the Libraries

 - 2nd place: $300

 Complete these documents, save them for your files, and then submit them with the student project to firstname.lastname@example.org by the deadline for fall and spring submissions listed on this web page.

 Student Research Award - Student Cover Sheet (fillable PDF format)

 Student Research Award - Faculty Cover Sheet (fillable PDF format)

 - Fall 2014 semester - December 14

 Important Note: The student is responsible for ensuring that all required items are included in the packet sent by the nominating faculty member by the deadline date.
 No late or incomplete packets will be reviewed.

 Eligibility for These Awards:

-- All full-time or part-time LSC-CyFair students in the summer 2012, fall 2012, or spring 2013 semesters are eligible for the 2012-13 award.
+- All full-time or part-time LSC-CyFair students in the summer 2014, fall 2014, winter 2014-15 mini term, or spring 2015 semesters are eligible for the 2014-15 award.
 Students are required to attend LSC-CyFair during the semester their project is completed and nominated, but not necessarily be enrolled at LSC-CyFair when the awards are given.

 - Students must be nominated by faculty who assigned the projects.